lucky12450/data-set/README.md

 # data-set
-Image label "cdata_gt.mat" has been uploaded, but the original image "boduan40.mat" was too large to upload successfully.
-Please contact this email address if needed.
+Image label "cdata_gt.mat" and origin image " boduan40.mat" have been uploaded, due to the large size of the original image, it was compressed and uploaded in 7 separate volumes.
- 20120719830713072@lcu.edu.cn